 3. Your Children

 Having an estate plan is so important if you have young children.
-An estate plan can ensure they will be taken care of by naming who you want to be the legal guardian, keeping full control of who will raise your child should you no longer be here.
+An estate plan can ensure they will be taken care of by naming who you want to be the legal guardian, and keeping full control of who will raise your child should you no longer be here.
 Without this document in place, the court will decide who will raise your child and it will not necessarily be the person you would have chosen.

 You can also set up financial provisions for your children.
 Trusts can be formed that will provide for your child as they grow up, as well as once they’ve reached adulthood.
 When setting up a trust, you assign someone to be the trustee overseeing the funds, and also designate when the child should take control of the funds once they reach adulthood.